Share to: share facebook share twitter share wa share telegram print page

 LicenseProprietary

 PostPet (ポストペット, Posutopetto) is a hybrid virtual pet and email client software developed by So-net, first released in Japan in November 1997.
 The software is designed for computer novices.
 It takes place in a virtual room, allowing the user's pet to send and receive email messages.
+Multiple versions of the software have been released over the years, and the franchise has received adaptations into other forms of media, such as an anime series and multiple video games.

 Overview